TheDanDLion/ShopGrid/README.md

-# BlankMod
+# Shop Grid
-Blank mod for STS modding projects.
+Customizable shop grid for STS modding projects.
 Should work right out of the gate.

 # Building
 To build with debug features enabled: